By Dawson Church

 For information on all upcoming EFTU Workshops, please click here.

-P.S.
-A couple of months later, I received this email from Claire:
+Follow-up: A couple of months later, I received this email from Claire:

-I want to say THANK YOU!
+Hi Dawson, I want to say THANK YOU!
 You supported me in clearing trauma in the workshop.
 Much of the clearing had to do with my dad.
 He unexpectedly ended up in the hospital about 1 week after I got home and died two weeks later.
 Because of the work you did with me, the time I spent with him before he died will never be forgotten.
 There was so much love and caring.
 I actually held his hand most of the time which was a miracle in itself.
 I am so grateful for the work we did and for the gift of being complete and grateful for my relationship with my dad.
 I thank you again for giving me the gift of clearing the trauma.
-I don't believe I would be at peace with all of this had it not been for EFT and the work I did so thank you, thank you, thank you!
+I don’t believe I would be at peace with all of this had it not been for EFT and the work I did so thank you, thank you, thank you!